PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 |EUKARYOTIC TRANSLATION ELONGATION | ... | 82 | -0.9144994 | -3.0786333 | 0 | 0 | 0 |
 |... | ... | ... | ... | ... | ... | ... | ... |

-Recall that in the [previous step]({{ page.workflow.process_data }}) we compared RNA expression in BrCa relative to HD.
-Accordingly, GSEA will provide one report for each phenotype (aka 'class'):
+[Previouslyt]({{ site.baseurl }}/{{ page.workflow.process_data }}), we compared RNA counts in BrCa relative to HD.
+Accordingly, GSEA will provide one report for each class, or in GSEA terminology, each 'phenotype':

 1. Report for BrCa enrichment - Pathways that are enriched in BrCa relative to HD
 2. Report for HD enrichment - Pathways that are enriched in HD relative to BrCa

-> Note on phenotype labels: Since we are using a ranked gene list as input GSEA does not provide a means to label the phenotypes.
+> Note on phenotype labels: Since we are using a ranked gene list as input GSEA does not provide a means to label the phenotypes in the output.
 Instead it assigns default labels 'positive' and 'negative' to represent enrichment in BrCa and HD classes, respectively.
-We will name our output files to explicitly reference BrCa and HD.
+We will name our output files to explicitly reference BrCa and HD to avoid confusion.

 #### Software requirements